The Times: 1890 to 1981

-On 3 May 1966, it resumed printing news on the front page; previously, the front page had been given over to small advertisements, usually of interest to the moneyed classes in British society.
+On 3 May 1966 it resumed printing news on the front page; previously, the front page had been given over to small advertisements, usually of interest to the moneyed classes in British society.
 Also in 1966, the Royal Arms, which had been a feature of the newspaper's masthead since its inception, was abandoned.
-In the same year, members of the Astor family sold the paper to Canadian publishing magnate Roy Thomson.
+In the same year, members of the Astor family sold the paper to the Canadian publishing magnate Roy Thomson.
 His Thomson Corporation brought it under the same ownership as The Sunday Times to form Times Newspapers Limited.

 An industrial dispute prompted the management to shut down the paper for nearly a year, from 1 December 1978 to 12 November 1979.

 The Thomson Corporation management was struggling to run the business due to the 1979 energy crisis and union demands.
 Management sought a buyer who was in a position to guarantee the survival of both titles, had the resources, and was committed to funding the introduction of modern printing methods.

-Several suitors appeared, including Robert Maxwell, Tiny Rowland and Lord Rothermere; however, only one buyer was in a position to meet the full Thomson remit, Australian media magnate Rupert Murdoch.
+Several suitors appeared, including Robert Maxwell, Tiny Rowland and Lord Rothermere; however, only one buyer was in a position to meet the full Thomson remit: the Australian business magnate Rupert Murdoch.
 Robert Holmes à Court, another Australian magnate, had previously tried to buy The Times in 1980.